muratkeremozcan/books/aws/Lambda-best-practices/Lambda best practices.md

 This is often related to the discussion of SNS, SQS and Kinesis, also it is only relevant at scale.

+AWS Kinesis enables users to collect, process, and analyze large amounts of data in real-time, allowing for real-time analytics and decision making.
 Both Kinesis Data Stream and Kinesis Firehose help by processing messages in large batches.
 Bigger batches are more efficient but slower.

 Kinesis Data Stream is better bet if you need close-to-real-time batching.
 If you want to maximize savings and don't need close-to-real-time batching, Kinesis Firehose is a better choice.